 - The camping room is an entirely sealed off room with blacklight – the experience is that of outdoor night time camping, and there are tents, a fake fire, and camping tables and fake food to play with

 - There’s another separate room with tons of huge bean bags, and vending machines

 - Various other crafts and art exhibits on display, on a rotating schedule

 We visited on a Saturday morning in September and when we arrived, it was sunny outside, but when we left it was raining really hard!
 Halfway through our day at the museum we decided to go out for lunch and walked to the nearby Urban Picnic which is a small sandwich and wrap shop only two blocks away on Main Street.
 Highly recommended, if you are looking for lunch options nearby.

-If you are looking for coffee shop recommendations nearby, you can’t go wrong with either Lo Fi Coffee, or Lost Dutchman Coffee, both of which are on Main Street (one block to the south).
+If you are looking for coffee shop recommendations nearby, you can’t go wrong with Lost Dutchman Coffee on Main Street (one block to the south).

 The staff at i.d.e.a.
 Museum are super friendly.
 We enjoyed our visit and will definitely be back again.